traeak/trafficserver/doc/admin-guide/plugins/slice.en.rst

 Slice *ONLY* handles slicing up requests into blocks, it delegates actual caching and fetching to the cache_range_requests.so plugin.

+The slice plugin manually throttles ensuring that at most 2 slice blocks are in play at any one time.
+During development of the slice plugin, it was noted that sequential blocks in ram cache were being served immediately to the slice plugin causing it to use a lot of cpu and ram in these cases.

 Plugin Function
 ---------------